aerospike/aerospike-server-enterprise.docker/README.md

 `--config-file` option to tell Aerospike where in the container the configuration file is (the default path is _/etc/aerospike/aerospike.conf_).
-Remember that the feature key file is required, so use `feature-key-file` in your config file to point to a mounted path (such as _/opt/aerospike/etc/feature.conf_).
+Remember that the feature key file is required, so use `feature-key-file` in your configuration file to point to a mounted path (such as _/opt/aerospike/etc/feature.conf_).

 For example: